Daley (musician): Touring and live performances

-Daley has embarked on several sold-out headline tours around the US and Europe, notably playing London's KOKO, to New York's Apollo Theatre and Highline Ballroom, the El Rey Theatre in Los Angeles, 930 Club in Washington, D.C. and the Buckhead Theatre in Atlanta.
+Daley has embarked on several sold-out headline tours around the U.S. and Europe, notably playing London's KOKO, to the Apollo Theatre and Highline Ballroom in New York City, El Rey Theatre in Los Angeles, 9:30 Club in Washington, D.C., and the Buckhead Theatre in Atlanta.

-Other artists he has performed and toured with include Stevie Wonder, Gorillaz, Miguel, Jessie J, Emeli Sande, Maxwell, Jill Scott, Maverick Sabre, Kelly Rowland, Earth, Wind & Fire and Quincy Jones.
+Other artists he has performed and toured with include Stevie Wonder, Gorillaz, Miguel, Jessie J, Emeli Sande, Maxwell, Jill Scott, Maverick Sabre, Kelly Rowland, Earth, Wind & Fire, and Quincy Jones.